 Flu & Infectious Disease Information

 Many people with the flu do not need to seek medical care or medications.
 If you get sick with flu symptoms, in most cases, you should stay home and avoid contact with other people except to get medical care.
-If you are 65 or older, pregnant or have any of these chronic conditions, or are very sick and worried about your illness call to make an appointment or contact your health care provider.
+If you are 65 or older, pregnant, have any of these chronic conditions, or are very sick and worried about your illness, call to make an appointment or contact your health care provider.

 Stay home for at least 24 yours after your fever is gone except to get medical care or other necessities.
 Your fever should be gone without the use of a fever-reducing medicine, such as Tylenol.

 - Runny nose